 Each school’s Student Success Plan must integrate school-specific goals and criteria for improving the school’s performance within the state accountability system.

-- Principals must solicit SCC input from at least two separate meetings.
+- Principals must solicit SCC input from at least two separate meetings and provide applicable data.

 - Principals must solicit faculty input (BLT’s, Department Chairs or Full Faculty).

 - Principals must solicit input from parents and should reflect demographics of the school community.